-In Paulsboro, every day begins with a safety meeting when environmental cleanup work is to be conducted.
-The priority of safety was evident during the work in 2011 and 2012 to install BP’s new remediation systems.
+At the BP Paulsboro remediation site, every day begins with a safety meeting when environmental cleanup work is to be conducted.
+The priority of safety was evident during the work in 2011 and 2012 to install BP's new remediation systems.
 Over 21,000 labor hours were expended without injury.
 These hours included the installation of 160 remediation wells that required 10,500 feet (2 miles) of drilling; the installation of more than 38 miles of underground tubing and piping co-located in over four miles of trenches; and, seven lifts of heavy equipment using cranes.
 BP employed this same focus on safety in designing the remediation systems, and in how they are operated and maintained as part of the cleanup of the site.
-BP’s goal has been to make certain that its systems are located optimally to maximize safe and efficient operations for workers on the site, future tenants of the Port, and the community of Paulsboro.
+Since 2012, BP and its contractors have spent thousands of hours safely operating and maintaining the cleanup systems while port activity proceeds uninterrupted around them.
+BP's goal has been to make certain that its systems are located optimally to maximize safe and efficient operations for workers on the site, future tenants of the Port, and the community of Paulsboro.